Lillian Russell: Later years

 In 1912, she married her fourth husband, Alexander Pollock Moore, owner of the Pittsburgh Leader, and mostly retired from the stage.
 The wedding was held in Pittsburgh at the grand Schenley Hotel, which today is a national historic landmark and the University of Pittsburgh's student union building.
 Russell lived, for a time, in suite 437 of the hotel, now located in the offices of the student newspaper, The Pitt News.
 The same year, she made her last appearance on Broadway in Weber & Fields' Hokey Pokey.
 In 1915, Russell appeared with Lionel Barrymore in the motion picture Wildfire, which was based on the 1908 play in which she had appeared.
 This was one of her few motion picture appearances.
 She appeared in vaudeville until 1919, when ill health forced her to leave the stage entirely, after a four-decade long career.

 Beginning around 1912, Russell wrote a newspaper column, became active in the women's suffrage movement (as her mother had been), and was a popular lecturer on personal relationships, health and beauty, advocating an optimistic philosophy of self-help and drawing large crowds.
 In 1913, she declared that she would refuse to pay her income taxes to protest "the denial of the ballot to women."
 Nonetheless, she recruited for the U.S. Marine Corps during World War I and raised money for the war effort.

-Russell became a wealthy woman, and during the Actors' Equity strike of 1919, she made a major donation of money to sponsor the formation of the Chorus Equity Association by the chorus girls at the Ziegfeld Follies.
+Russell became a wealthy woman, and during the 1919 Actors' Equity Association strike, she made a major donation of money to sponsor the formation of the Chorus Equity Association by the chorus girls at the Ziegfeld Follies.
 In March 1922, Russell traveled aboard the RMS Aquitania from Southampton, England, to the Port of New York on the March 11–17 crossing.
 According to The New York Times, she "established a precedent by acting as Chairman of the ship's concert, the first woman, so far as the records show, to preside at an entertainment on shipboard."